MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_Shopify.md

   1. Select **Connect Microsoft account**.
   1. Select **Continue** once you've read through [Shopify's Privacy Policy](https://help.shopify.com/en/manual/apps/app-personal-information).
   1. In the window that opens automatically, sign in to your Microsoft account or [create a new Microsoft account](https://go.microsoft.com/fwlink/?linkid=398340).
-  1. Once you're signed in, you'll see you're in a page titled “Set up Microsoft Advertising” in Shopify.
+  1. Once you're signed in, you'll see you're in a page titled â€œSet up Microsoft Advertisingâ€ in Shopify.

 - **Configure your Microsoft Channel app in Shopify**

-  In the “Set up Microsoft Advertising” page in Shopify, you'll see you're connected to the account you signed in to in the above steps.
+  In the â€œSet up Microsoft Advertisingâ€ page in Shopify, you'll see you're connected to the account you signed in to in the above steps.
 You'll need to ensure you meet the conditions of Shopify's **Requirement Check List** to continue.

   Once you meet all of Shopify's conditions, you're ready to configure your Microsoft Channel.